FabiowQuixada/isml-linter/README.md

  - Coding conventions recommended by SalesForce;
  - Git conflicts that may accidentally be left unresolved;

-The linter is still on an early stage, so that some of the groups above may have room for improvement.
 Please feel free to make suggestions and help make this linter better. :) The set of currently available rules can be found below.

 ## Installation